GAM-team/GAM/docs/Authorization.md

 * `<ServiceAccountDescription>` - `<ServiceAccountDisplayName>`

 ### Basic
-Use an existing project with default values for the service account.
-This is typically used when the system administrators have created a basic project and you now want to configure it as a GAM project.
+Use an existing uninitialized/uncredentialed project and configure it to be a GAM project; this typically used when the GCP  administrators have created a basic project because project creation is not available for most users.
 ```
 gam use project [<EmailAddress>] [project <ProjectID>]
 ```